 clinical issues (ADD/ADHD,

-etc.) that have nothing to do with mental illness or incapacity!
+etc.) that have nothing whatsoever to do with mental illness or

-Borderline pathology isn't caused by a genetic or biological abnormality,
+incapacity!
+Borderline pathology is never caused by a genetic

-'nurture' issue, which is passed along from each generation to
+solely an environmentally induced 'nurture' issue, which is passed

 personality is constructed from a cumulative, complex group of

 emotional injuries to one's sense of Self.
 These begin within

 the first year of life, due to deficits in affection, holding,